Bass Guitar Tuition

 From 2004, I returned to performing as a semi-professional musician, playing with various ceilidh bands (in particular the South West based Jellied Reels), and I took up private bass guitar teaching for a while.
 This included coaching students for bass guitar grade exams.

-I am now a full-time musician once more, performing and teaching from my present base in the East Midlands.
+I am currently a full-time musician once more, performing and teaching from my present base in the East Midlands.

-I am a member of both the Musicians Union and the Registry of Guitar Tutors, and am qualified to Grade 8 level.
+I am a member of both the Musicians Union and the Registry of Guitar Tutors (RGT), and am qualified to Grade 8 level.
+As of February 2021, I am engaged in study for a diploma-level qualification in instrumental teaching.

 I am available for regular work, in performing, recording and teaching.
 I have playing experience in a variety of styles and am accustomed to learning large amounts of material, either from recordings or from written scores, and to playing with chord charts.
 I also have some studio experience.